Astral-Cyrusa/TwilightImperium3-ShatteredAscension4.2-CompactRulebook/TwilightImperium3-ShatteredAscension4.2-CompactRulebook.md

 </a>
 > Formerly known as the "Invasion Combat" step.

-Until all planets in the just activated System have been resolved, the active player chooses an unresolved planet and resolve it according to the following:
+Until all planets in the just activated System have been resolved, the active player chooses an unresolved planet and resolves it according to the following:
-(In what follows, "landed" ground units, PDSs and Leaders refer to the ground units, PDSs and Leaders that were landed on the planet being resolved)
+(In what follows, "landed" troops, PDSs and Leaders refer to the troops, PDSs and Leaders that were landed on the planet being resolved)

 > Could be cool to have "friendly", "neutral" and "hostile" in colour, but I did not find how to do it yet.

 * a) The planet is **friendly**:
- Place the landed ground units, PDSs and Leaders on the planet.
+ Place the landed troops, PDSs and Leaders on the planet.
 * b) The planet is **neutral**:
 The active player must resolve the Domain Counters present on the planet (if there is any), in the order defined in the [Domain Counters section](#GameConcepts_DomainCounters).
-If there are still landed ground units after resolving the Domain Counters, place all landed units and Leaders on the planet and the active player takes control of it; else, destroy all landed PDSs and make a Fate Roll for each landed Leader.
+If there are still landed troops after resolving the Domain Counters, place all landed units and Leaders on the planet and the active player takes control of it, exhausted; else, destroy all landed PDSs and make a Fate Roll for each landed Leader.
 * c) The planet is **controlled by an opponent**:
-	* c-1) The planet **contains at least one enemy ground unit or PDS**:
+	* c-1) The planet **contains at least one enemy troop or PDS**:
 	Resolve an [Invasion Combat](#InvasionCombats) on this planet.
-	* c-2) The planet **does not contain any enemy ground unit and PDS**:
+	* c-2) The planet **does not contain any enemy troop and PDS**:
 	The ships assigned to this planet may [bombard](#) it.
-Then place all landed ground units, PDSs and Leaders on the planet and the active player takes control of it.
+Then place all landed troop, PDSs and Leaders on the planet and the active player takes control of it, exhausted.

 ***7) Production***